 This is an active bunch of 1,200 Brits in Melbourne who’ve been getting together since 2008.
 They’ve had a couple hundred past meetups, and several upcoming (how does Friday night drinks at Ponyfish Island grab you?).
 In order to join the Melbourne British Expats Meetup Group, there are certain requirements set out on the homepage: You must be a Brit living in Melbourne and “crave the British sense of humour, pickled onion Monster Munch and a pint of Speckled Hen.”
 If you also fancy bar crawls and paintballing or perhaps lawn bowls and fancy dress, you should fit right in.

-There are less requirements to joining CurrencyFair when you need to transfer your AUD to GBP – just a desire for amazing rates and fair fees.
+There are less requirements to joining CurrencyFair when you need to convert your Pounds to Australian Dollars – just a desire for amazing rates and fair fees.

 Melbourne Irish Brekkie Meetup Club

 If you’re Irish in Melbourne, you’re in.
 It doesn’t matter whether you’re on a working visa or have made a more long-term arrangement, this club attempts breakfast once a month and holds other meetups, including many with pubs and music involved.
 As it says on the Melbourne Irish Brekkie Meetup Club site: “It’s a chance to catch up, meet other Irish and have some craic, sharing stories about living here and, of course, stories about home.”

 Just a few years old, this Facebook group now has some 700 members, and states that it’s a home from home community for all the Welshies in Melbourne and Victoria.
 More than a rugby-watching club, the growing and social Melbourne Welsh group holds events and gives great advice on visa applications and extensions.